-For the BEST waffles it’s all about the buttermilk!
 The combination of buttermilk and baking soda will help your waffles rise and make them thick and fluffy.
-Buttermilk is also what makes waffles taste amazing!
-If you don’t have buttermilk on hand, you can make a buttermilk substitute.
+Buttermilk is also what makes them taste amazing!
+If you don’t have any on hand, you can make a substitute.
 Simply stir together slightly less (to account for the additional liquid from the lemon juice) than 2 cups of milk with about 2 tablespoons of lemon juice.
 Let the mixture sit for 5 minutes, then you can use it in the recipe in place of the buttermilk.
 The “real” thing is highly recommend, but this trick will work in a pinch.

 - Do NOT over mix batter.
-If you stir the batter too much, these waffles may not have the best texture and could end up tough, rather than light and fluffy.
+If you stir the batter too much, these may not have the best texture and could end up tough, rather than light and fluffy.
 Stir the wet and dry ingredients together until just combined.
-Lumps are a normal indication that your waffles won’t be tough or rubbery.
+Lumps are a normal indication that they won’t be tough or rubbery.
 Here’s more info on over mixing and why it’s a no go.

 - Make ahead.
-Buttermilk waffle batter can be made in advance.
-You can refrigerate the batter for up to 4 hours before you plan to use it.
+The batter can be made in advance.
+You can refrigerate it for up to 4 hours before you plan to use it.

 - Waffle iron.
-Not all waffle makers work the same way.
-Make sure to check the manufacturer’s instructions that came with your waffle iron for the recommendations on cooking time.
+Not all work the same way.
+Make sure to check the manufacturer’s instructions that came with your iron for the recommendations on cooking time.

-While I honestly love to eat waffles with just a little butter and syrup, there are so many fun topping options to try.
+While I honestly love to eat these with just a little butter and syrup, there are so many fun topping options to try.
 You could even set up a waffle bar for a special occasion.
 How perfect would that be for Easter or Mother’s Day brunch?!
-Some of my favorite toppings for waffles are listed below!
+Some other favorite toppings:

 - Powdered sugar.
 Dust it over the top with a sifter or spoon.